lkwunhyo/TankBattle/README.md

 TankBattle is a two-player game where two tanks engage in battle against each other!
 Each player must aim their turrets and power, then fire at the opposing tank player.
-Whoever defeats their opponent first wins!
+Whoever defeats their opponent first wins! <br/>
 The game comes with random landscape generation and is written in C#.

 HOW TO

-Try to fire at the opposing tank to win!
+Try to fire at the opposing tank to win!<br/>
-Left/Right: Aim Turret
+Left/Right: Aim Turret<br/>
-Up/Down: Adjust Fire Power
+Up/Down: Adjust Fire Power<br/>
 Space: Fire

 ![TankBattle Start Image](https://github.com/lkwunhyo/TankBattle/blob/master/screenshots/newscreen.PNG)